TseSteven/SureSide/README.md

 # SureSide

 A simple radiological quality control applcation to detect falsely applied annotation on radiological image.
-It is a client server application with DICOM capability.
-By setting up auto DICOm routing from your hospital DICOM server to SureSdie server, image
+SureSide is a client server application with DICOM capability.
+By setting up auto DICOM routing from your hospital DICOM server to SureSdie server, radiological image will be analyzed and false marker image will be spotted out.

 ### [Server Installation]